AppCreativity/Kliva/README.md

 You can find the Windows Phone 8.1 app on the [Windows store](http://www.windowsphone.com/s?appid=ffc42ff1-52ec-4219-899b-1ee4e5fe585b) or scan the QR code:

 ![QR code Kliva](QR.png)

+Note that the Windows 10 UWP app is not available in the store yet, since we're currently adding more features to it.
+Stay tuned!